ActiveBrainAtlas/MouseBrainAtlas_dev/doc/server_info/S3_file_organization.md

 * stacy_data/
 * training_examples/

-*_lossless.jp2 is the only file that is NOT a thumbnail.
-Everything else is downsized.

 ##### Bucket 2: mousebrainatlas-rawdata

 All files stored in glacier.

 Contains only raw, unprocessed files, labelled as *lossless.
 These files are in the folder named May be in either .jp2 or .tiff format, depends on the institution supplying the stacks.

-The following is a list of the possible files stored in each brain's folder.
+The following is a list of the possible files stored in each brain's folder:
 - *_lossless.jp2
   - raw stack
 - *.lossy.jp2
   - downsampled 32X